MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/shell-launcher/configuration-file.md

 - One or multiple `profiles`.
 Each `profile` defines:
   - the application that replaces the standard Windows shell (`Explorer.exe`), which is executed when a user signs in
-  - default action to be taken when the application exits, and actions to be taken when the application exits with a specific return code
+  - the default action to take when the application exits, and actions when the application exits with a specific return code
 - One or multiple `configs`.
 Each `config` associates a user account to a `profile`

 > [!NOTE]